beyang/ef/README.md

 1. `go get github.com/beyang/ef/...`
 1. Add this to your `.bashrc`:
 ```
-source path/to/cd.sh
+source path/to/this/repository/cd.sh
 ```
-1. If you really like it, you can also add to `.bashrc`:
+1. If you really like `ef`, you can also add to `.bashrc`:
 ```
 alias cd=ef
 ```